3DCoded/Happy-Hare/Blobing-and-Stringing.md

 ### Step 3: Calibrate with DIRTY extruder

+This is run with no parameters.
+Here is an example below.

 > MMU\_CALIBRATE\_TOOLHEAD

-Here is an example below.
-Note which parameters are set with each pass.

 ```
-MMU_CALIBRATE_TOOLHEAD
 ...blah blah blah...
 -----------------------------------
 Calibration Results (dirty nozzle):